DataFire/Integrations/integrations/generated/beezup/README.md

 #### Input
 * input `object`
   * storeId **required** `string`: Your store identifier
-  * count `integer`: The order's count you want to get
+  * count `integer`: The amount of orders to retrieve

 #### Output
 * output [trackedOrders](#trackedorders)

 ### GetStoreTrackingStatus
-Your clicks and orders are eventually consistent. \
+Clicks and orders are eventually consistent. \
-This operation indicates you at which date the projections are for this store.
+This operation gets the current state of projections for a store.